primate-run/primate/docs/guides/components/use-web-components.md

 Add Web Components with the `@primate/web-components` module.

 !!!
-Web Components are client-side only in Primate.
+Web Components are client-side only.
 !!!

+---

 ### 1) Install